 The Elora Centre for the Arts is located in a restored, three-story limestone school house in one of Ontario’s most picturesque villages.
-Steps from downtown.
-Across from the Grand River.
+We are located in the heart of the village, steps from downtown and cross from the Grand River and Bissell Park.

-We have two gallery spaces where artist exhibitions are featured ongoing throughout the year.
-In spring, summer and fall our gallery also features a pop-up gift shop with handmade artisan products.
-Admission to the gallery and pop up shop is free (by donation if you wish).
+We have a main gallery space where artist exhibitions are featured ongoing throughout the year.
+A second gallery and artisan shop features an artisan shop with handmade and artist-designed pieces.
+Admission to the gallery and Artisan shop are free (by donation if you wish).
 To find out what is showing in our galleries click here.
 Throughout the year, live music performances and special events are hosted in the gallery or out in our yard.
 To find out more about upcoming events click here.

 The Elora Centre for the Arts is a charitable organization and unique community resource that fosters creativity, a high level of artistic expression, and the belief that a vibrant arts centre is integral to the health of our community.

 The building consists of 10 large classrooms converted to provide over 10,000 square feet of dedicated studio, gallery, and performance space.
 It is the vision of the ECFTA to provide a facility that enhances cultural life in the region through the fostering of art practice and presentation, production and reception.